bbc/audio-offset-finder/README.md

     Offset: -12.26 (seconds)
     Standard score: 28.99

-To provide additional information about the accuracy of the result in addition to the standard score, the `--plot` option shows a plot of the cross-correlation curve, and the `--save-plot` option saves one to a file.
+To provide additional information about the accuracy of the result in addition to the standard score, the `--show-plot` option shows a plot of the cross-correlation curve, and the `--save-plot` option saves one to a file.
 The two options can be used separately, or together if you want to both view the plot and save a copy of it:

-    $ audio-offset-finder --find-offset-of file2.wav --within file1.wav --plot --save-plot example.png
+    $ audio-offset-finder --find-offset-of file2.wav --within file1.wav --show-plot --save-plot example.png

 A single well-defined peak such as the one shown in the image below is a good indication that the offset is correct.